 - Interest earned from NRE accounts.

-- Allowances or Perquisites paid by Government of India to an NRI for his/her services outside India.
+- Allowances or Perquisites paid by the Government of India to an NRI for his/her services outside India.

-- Long-term capital gains from sale of equity shares or units of equity funds but such transactions are subject to securities transaction
+- Long-term capital gains from the sale of equity shares or units of equity funds but such transactions are subject to securities transaction

 - Interest on certain savings certificates and bonds subscribed to using the foreign exchange.

 Note – this is tax-free in India but may be taxed in the country where you are currently residing.

 One Blunder – It’s not Legal for NRIs to Hold Resident Savings Account